A fire-smart, defensible-space landscape by Oak River Landscaping

 Zone 2 30–100 ft

 Is your property in a HFHSZ?
-Most properties in Sonoma, Marin, and Napa County are — including many in city limits.
-We can confirm your zone status during your free site visit and walk you through exactly what compliance requires for your specific parcel.
+Most properties in Sonoma, Marin, and Napa County are — including many within city limits.
+We confirm your zone status during your free site visit and walk you through exactly what compliance requires for your specific parcel.

 What's included